TPTPWDotACoEMW/globin/README.txt

     Addins that override images will usually not show overridden images if 2x resolution is enabled.
     As such, Globin disables 2x graphics by default.
 It can be re-enabled by modifying "properties/config.template.ini" in the "addin_rsc" folder.

+    The cutscenes in the latest version of World of Goo use a different type of binary.
+This means that custom cutscenes will be skipped, and overriden cutscenes will crash the game.
+This is prevented by preserving the resources file of each vanilla cutscene.
+These cutscenes can still be modified by directly modifying the resources directly, however.

 ~~~